CMMdePJJ/AT-GTFS/README.md

 # AT-GTFS
-Scrape GTFS Schedule
+Scrape the GTFS Schedule
-R script for Auckland Transport Realtime Compat API
+and R script for Auckland Transport Realtime Compat API